craigcolesshopify/wudio/README.md

 An exercise in creating a react / babel / koa / webpack app from scratch

 ## Blog
+***July 7, 2018***

+Added simple callback mechanism so that each synth component can control independant values in the **soon to be built** audio engine.
+This establishes a highly modular approach and separates the look and feel from the actual audio generation.

 ***July 5, 2018***

 Created a knob component that resembles the Roland 909 drum machine knob design.
 I Was able to get this working with a render prop that sends the state from `<KnobPlate909 />` to a child `<Knob909 />` component and updates the transform style with: `transform:rotate(${rotationDeg * 4}deg)`.
 The rotationDeg value is based on the mouses Y coord procured from a mouse move event.
 It was interesting to see how React automatically scopes the mouse move event to each individual `<Knob909 />` component.